kalliduz/NeuralAnts/readme.md

 # Neural Ants

 A simple ant colony simulation that runs directly in the browser.
-The goal is for ants to evolve behaviours through a small neural network.
-The current version is a stub meant as a starting point for further development.
+Ants evolve behaviours through small neural networks that mutate when food is plentiful.

 ## Usage

 Open `main.html` in any modern browser.
-The page will display a canvas with a single ant seeking out food that appears over time.
+The page will display a canvas with a population of ants seeking out food that appears over time.
+A second canvas shows a visualisation of the neural network used by the first ant.
 No server or build step is required.

 ## Repository Structure

 - `main.html` – entry point that loads all scripts
 - `css/` – style sheets
 - `js/` – JavaScript source files
+- `js/network_viz.js` – draws a small visualisation of the first ant's brain
 - `docs/` – project documentation

 See `docs/architecture.md` for a high level overview.